raomin/ESPAltherma/README.md

 ESPAltherma generates logs on the main serial port (USB).
 Connect to the ESP32 and open the serial monitor on Platformio.

 ESPAltherma also generates logs on MQTT.
-If Wifi and MQTT is not the issue, look at the logs on the topic `espalterma/log`.
+If Wifi and MQTT is not the issue, look at the logs on the topic `espaltherma/log`.
+You can see them on Home Assistant through  Configuration -> Integration -> MQTT -> Config -> Listen to a topic.

 ## Note on voltage